 Master data distribution framework updates the Change Pointers table when master data records are created or changed in SAP.
 If you have activated the Change Pointer for specific master data objects (Message Type) such as Article Master, Customer Master, Price Condition, etc., the system updates entries in BDCP2.
 It happens when these master data records are created or changed.

 Let’s look at how you can configure Change Pointers to update automatically or write an ABAP program to update the Change Pointers table manually.

 Automatically Flag Master Data Changes for Distribution

-To activate the Change Pointers and update BDCP2 table automatically,
+To activate the Change Pointers and update the BDCP2 table automatically,

 If you have a necessity to write Change Pointers directly (programmatically) to the table BDCP2, use Function Module (FM) CHANGE_POINTERS_CREATE.